r-pham/allrecipes-scraper/README.md

 # TODO
 - Unit tests
+- Normalize ingredients attributes
+- Ensure that directions list is ordered
+- `main.py` can be executed to be used as console program

 # Optimizations
 - Clean up requirements.txt for unnecessary libraries?
 The main things I need are bs4, request, dataclasses, and dataclasses-json